-- 3.1 To support student wellbeing, STC has established the role of the Student Welfare Officer. - 3.2 The Student Welfare Officer's role is to provide social and moral support to students, address barriers to learning and to strengthen the students' safety net.
+- 3.1 To support student wellbeing, STC has established the role of the Student Welfare Officer.
+To ensure that the role of the Student Welfare Officer is carried out in the best way possible, the person employed possesses the qualifications, competencies and skills. - 3.2 The Student Welfare Officer's role is to provide social and moral support to students, address barriers to learning and to strengthen the students' safety net.
 This can be done through one-to-one meetings with students, where the students can discuss their concerns.
-The Student Welfare Officer helps them address their concerns and where necessary refer them to the appropriate support services.
-Follow up sessions or mediation sessions (between 2 or more students or between students and staff members) can also be carried out if necessary.
-If the Welfare Officer needs to discuss matters arising from a one-to-one meeting with the STC Administration, this can be done once the individual gives written permission to do so. - 3.3 All information discussed with the Welfare Officer is strictly confidential unless the individual poses a risk of harm to self or to others. - 3.4 The Student Welfare Officer also works to develop and promote students' welfare.
-This includes training and development sessions or workshops that address soft skills.
-Relevant topics can be suggested by STC staff or identified based on relevance or student needs.
+The Student Welfare Officer helps them address their concerns and where necessary refer them to any appropriate support services outside STC.
+Follow-up sessions or mediation sessions (between 2 or more students or between students and staff members) can also be carried out if necessary.
+If the Welfare Officer needs to discuss matters arising from a one-to-one meeting with STC administration, this can be done once the individual gives consent to do so. - 3.3 All information discussed with the Welfare Officer is strictly confidential unless the individual poses a risk of harm to self or to others.